-The following are those risks, uncertainties and other factors pertaining to the outlook and conditions currently known to Denison that have been identified by the Company as having the potential to negatively affect Denison's business and the value of the Shares.
+The following are those risks, uncertainties and other factors pertaining to the outlook and conditions currently known to Denison that have been identified by the Company as having the potential to materially impact Denison's business, financial condition and/or the value of the Shares.
 Current and prospective security holders of Denison should carefully consider these risk factors.
-However, these factors are not, and should not be construed as being exhaustive, and other circumstances that are currently not foreseen by management of Denison could arise to negatively affect Denison's business and its Shareholders.
+However, the risks set out below are not the only risks Denison faces.
+Risks and uncertainties not currently known to or foreseen by the Company or that have currently been assessed as immaterial may also materially and adversely affect Denison's business, financial condition, results of operations and prospects.